NorskHelsenett/kcmd/README.md

 - Select container if pod has multiple containers

 ### Interactive Shell

-Once connected to a pod container, you get an interactive shell with:
+Once connected to a pod container, you get an interactive shell **experience** with:

-- **Command execution** - Run any shell command in the container
+- **Command execution** - Run any shell command in the container (each as a separate kubectl exec)
 - **Working directory tracking** - Use `cd` to change directories; all subsequent commands run in that context
-- **Command history** - Navigate with up/down arrow keys
+- **Command history** - Navigate with up/down arrow keys through previously executed commands
 - **Output scrolling** - Scroll through output with PgUp/PgDn or arrow keys
 - **Line numbers** - All output is numbered for easy reference
 - **Tab completion** - Autocomplete filesystem paths and words from output
 - **Copy to clipboard** - Copy specific line ranges from output

+**Important**: This is not a persistent shell session.
+Each command is executed independently, but the application maintains state to provide a seamless shell-like experience.

 ### Tab Completion